Skip to main content

 Severity Scoring of atopic dermatitis: The SCORAD Index.
 (1993).
 Dermatology, 186(1), 23-31. doi:10.1159/000247298

-This was the premise that led Alain Taïeb and Jean-François Stalder to take on the difficult task of developing a composite severity index along with a brilliant team of researchers.
+This was the premise that led renown professors Alain Taïeb and Jean-François Stalder to take on the difficult task of developing a composite severity index along with a brilliant team of researchers.
+The creation of the SCORAD was a stroke of genious and a huge contribution to the medical knowledge of human civilisation.

 The pen and paper SCORAD

 The solution proposed in 1993 may seem somewhat old school today, but it is a very bright way of tackling the problem.
-They aimed to create an evaluation system that was mostly based on simplicity and easy routine use.
-To do so, they created the following sheet of paper as a template:
+They aimed to create an evaluation system that excelled in simplicity and ease of use.
+To do so, they created the following sheet of paper:

 The digital approach: online calculators